pete-jacobsson/gdgtm/README.md

 # gdgtm (Geospatial Data Getting Transforming and Managing)

 ## Project overviews
 The purpose of the project is to wrap a set of extant Python utilities to streamline geospatial data downloads and processing (reprojection, bound setting and mosaicing), to allow easier pipeline construction for downstream processing.
+The main point is to simplify the process of acquiring raster data from online sources and building a straightforward pipeline for their processing and standardization ahead of downstream analysis.
+As of version 0.5 of the package the get functions are written for OpenLandMap STAC (https://stac.openlandmap.org/) and Chelsa (https://chelsa-climate.org/).

+The core workflow of this package is:
+1. Get a raster from an online source
+2. Process it to the desired projection, resolution and bounding box - this is the **Master GeoTIFF**
+3. Get further rasters (**complementary rasters**) and align those to the Master

+The result is a collection of GeoTIFF files that is standardized in terms of projection, bounding box, resolution, and exact pixel location.

 The package is built in Python, with calls to R code as relevant.

 ## Installation
 Ubuntu: pip install "git+https://github.com/pete-jacobsson/gdgtm"